oracle/cloudtestdrive/DataScience/lab100/lab.md

 - Become familiar with Python and its popular ML libraries, in particular Scikit Learn.
 - Become familiar with the Oracle Data Science service.

-# Prerequisites
+## Prerequisites

 You require the following:

-- An Oracle Cloud Tenancy
+- An Oracle Cloud tenancy.
+Please follow these [prerequisites](../prereq1/lab.md) first in case you don't have this yet.
-- A Data Science Project + Notebook

-Please follow the [prerequisites](../prereq/lab.md) first in case you don't have these yet.
+- A Data Science project + notebook.
+Please follow these [prerequisites](../prereq2/lab.md) first in case you don't have this yet.

 # Upload House Sales Data